What type of content do you primarily create?

 By streamlining the process and offering additional functionalities, Descript empowers creators of all levels to produce professional-looking content that resonates with a global audience.

-From subtitles to social media: maximizing your video's reach
+How subtitles improve your video's reach

 While subtitles open your content to a broader audience, creating them can be time-consuming and boring.
-If iMovie's manual captioning process feels limiting, you can check more efficient alternatives like Descript (that’s us).
+If iMovie's manual captioning process feels limiting, you can check more efficient alternatives like Descript (that's us).
+The lack of automatic subtitle generation in iMovie is a significant drawback that makes the process much more labor-intensive.

 In addition to automatically captioning your video, our AI-powered tool offers a wide range of audio and video editing features, making it ideal for podcasting, screen recording, and overall video production.
 While subtitles and captions help you reach a global audience, Descript empowers you to do even more.